Below are answers to the most common questions regarding Aria Templates.

 If you have a question that is not adressed here, don't hesitate and contact us.

 What is Aria Templates?
-Is it a new library?

-At the time AT started, client-side templating was a new and promising concept with no real useable implementation.
+Back in 2009, at the time AT started, client-side templating was a new and promising concept with no real useable implementation.
 Aria Templates has been designed from the ground up to be an enterprise grade framework that would shorten development cycles and be sufficiently robust to be used in production environments.
 You can read more about AT's background in our About section.

 Aria Templates uses the Apache 2.0 License.
 More information is available on the license page.